foxssake/natty/README.md

 connectivity between players.
 Anything more than that is the responsibility of the game or some other backend service unrelated to noray.

-Thankfully, at the point of writing, Natty implements most of the features needed for noray, so it can start its life as a stripped-down fork.
+Thankfully, at the point of writing, Noray implements most of the features needed for noray, so it can start its life as a stripped-down fork.

 ## Scope